Eccsx/Eccsx.github.io/images/README.md

 # Images

-For better visuals, use images 353 x 326 pixels.
+For better visuals, use images square pixel ratio.

 [Unsplash](https://unsplash.com/) for great and royalty-free images.